 The Track crosses the wall of Mundaring Weir close to the historic Mundaring Weir hotel, and passes through the Perth Hills National Parks Centre.

-South of Mt Cooke, the trail parallels the Albany Highway, and passes through extensive flats of pale barked wandoo, before crossing the highway close to the North Bannister roadhouse, also known as 'Three-ways’.
-The roadhouse is located 85km south-east of Perth, and is accessible from the Track via a spur trail.
-It provides southbound walkers with their first opportunity to enjoy a hot pub meal and a shower (check availability) since leaving the Northern Terminus.
+South of Mt Cooke, the trail parallels the Albany Highway, and passes through extensive flats of pale barked wandoo, before crossing the highway close to the North Bannister service station.
+This is located 85km south-east of Perth, and is accessible from the Track via a spur trail.
+It provides southbound walkers with their first opportunity to get some basic refreshments since leaving the Mundaring Weir.

 Seven kilometres south of the Albany Highway crossing, the giant granite mound of Boonerring Hill rises above the jarrah forest, providing, a visual panoramic reward for the short, strenuous climb to the top.
 In spring its fringes are clothed in a dazzling display of pink and gold feather flowers.
 Further along, the low peaks of the weathered granite of White Horse Hills offer more views.